ShenZhouHong/radiography-ai-project/dataset/README.md

 * `ds_valid/`
 * `ds_test/`

 These datasets are built using the `build-tfdataset.ipynb` Jupyter notebook.

+### Filesize and Compression

+By default, the `tf.data.Dataset` objects are directories with a large size.
+The `ds_train/` directory is over 2.2 GB in size, while `ds_valid` and `ds_test` are 472 MB and 473 MB each, respectively.
+This makes for a total uncompressed filesize of nearly ~3100 GB.
+Prior to working with the data, ensure that your device has enough space to extract all three datasets.

-The datasets are directories, which have been compressed using [`xz`](https://en.wikipedia.org/wiki/XZ_Utils) to save space.
+Hence the directories have been compressed using [`xz`](https://en.wikipedia.org/wiki/XZ_Utils) to save space.
+The compressed files are much smaller, totalling 'only' 510 MB.
 In order to extract them, run:

 ```bash
 tar -xf ds_train.tar.xz